 “The health and safety movement has been fighting for mandatory COVID rules in the workplace since this pandemic started,” said Jessica Martinez, co-executive director of the National Council for Occupational Safety and Health.
 “There is no public agency that is tracking the number of workers who have died from workplace exposure to COVID.”

-Then there are the powerful personal stories from those who lost coworkers.
-Pascaline Muhindura, RN, a critical care nurse at a hospital in Kansas City, MO, and a member of National Nurses United (NNU), spoke at the national commemoration for workers:
+Then there are the personal stories from workers who lost coworkers.
+Pascaline Muhindura, RN, a critical care nurse at a hospital in Kansas City, MO, and a member of National Nurses United (NNU), spoke at the national commemoration for workers.